 During arguments, they may demonstrate childlike or even toddler-like behaviors, such as pouting, throwing temper tantrums, or demanding that they have their way.

 3. Outbursts of anger

-Anger is one of the core grandiose narcissists traits.
+One of the grandiose narcissism examples that is quite a common part of grandiose narcissist traits is anger.
 People who show symptoms of grandiose narcissism are likely to have outbursts of anger in response to perceived slights or disagreements.